tabuto/jsimlife/README.md

 The new Zlife's type Zetatron is a Zretador's predator.
 It uses a neural network with 8 neurons to select its own current state.
 Zetatron's dna is greater than zlife's one because I've adding the neuron's weights as a genes in order to allows the Zetatron brain's evolution!

-#3 Developers
+#3 Developments
 An help should be great!!!
-So, read the ToDo wiki at http://code.google.com/p/jsimlife/wiki/ToDo for the future feature I want to implements!
-If you want to join the project contact me at (tabuto83[at]gmail[dot]com] If you want you can download the source code at
+If you want to join the project contact me at (tabuto83[at]gmail[dot]com] N.B.
-N.B.
 This game use a JDOM library: youu need to import it in your project if you want recompile it!

 #4 About